Want our top 10 essential dessert recipes?

 - Turn the oven down to 325º F.

 - In a large mixing bowl, beat the 3 packages of cream cheese until smooth, about 2-3 minutes.
 Add in the sugar, and vanilla extract, beat again.
 Add in the eggs, ONE at a time, beating after each one.
 Beat the mixture for 1 additional minute.
 Pour the cheesecake mixture on top of the cooled crust.
 Make sure the crust and pan have cooled before doing so.

-- Place the round springform pan (that you wrapped in 5 layers of aluminum foil) inside a 9x13 inch pan or larger.
-If you have a plastic oven bag, you can place the cheesecake pan inside of that, just be sure to roll down the plastic bag so it doesn't cover the top of the cheesecake, this will help to create a better barrier between the cheesecake and the water.
+- Then place the springform pan in a 9x13 inch pan or larger.
 Carefully fill the 9x13 inch pan with water, filling it about 1 inch below the top of the aluminum foil on the springform pan. **Note: You can use a 9 inch springform pan for the cheesecake, but you will need a larger pan for the water bath.
 Perhaps one of those disposable aluminum foil pans would fit a 9 inch springform pan.
 I like to place the cake pan on top of a large baking sheet, this makes moving the water bath easier.

 - Place the water bath with the cheesecake inside in the oven and bake at 325º F for 60 minutes.
 The cheesecake is done when the center wobbles a little when you jiggle the pan.
 The edges of the cheesecake should look firmer than the center.